-Premium courts and fields to host elite and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.
+Premium courts and fields to host high-performance and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.

-Parkville (formally known as The State Netball & Hockey Centre) is one of Australia’s premier sporting venues offering sporting facilities and programs from grass roots to elite, international and Olympic level athletes.
+Parkville (formally known as The State Netball & Hockey Centre) is one of Australia’s premier sporting venues offering sporting facilities and programs from grass roots to high-performance, international and Olympic level athletes.

 More than 500,000 people a year play or watch netball, hockey and other events at the centre, with over 80 per cent of its users being female.
 The SNHC project provides more opportunities for women of all ages to get active and strive for the best, on and off the courts.
 The redevelopment will also establish the inaugural Women in Sport Leadership Centre which will kick start initiatives to drive change and grow female leadership in sport.